 Note: Every translation I presented that day (besides the excerpts) can be found on this website.
 The brief write-up below each video gives the link.

-P.S: I’d love to know what you thought of the video(s).
+I’d love to know your thoughts regarding both videos.
 Do write to me at email@example.com.
 I look forward to hearing from you.

 Update: Here are links to several other videos where I’ve spoken about Bendre and his poetry or sung a poem or two of his.